inner-LMNt/x-parks-the-spot/backend/README.md

 ## Structure

+### xpark

+This is where all of the application logic is kept.
+In here, there is a `config.py` file that contains the configuration values that the application will use, such as database connection strings, secrets, and so on.

-### migrations
+#### migrations

 This is where all of the SQL migrations are kept.
 These represent changes that are made to the database backend.
 Each file is run in order alphabetically.
 Modifications to the data structure need a file added here to be added to the database (and for others to automatically have those changes pulled).

-### app

-This is where all of the application logic is kept.
-In here, there is a `config.py` file that contains the configuration values that the application will use, such as database connection strings, secrets, and so on.

 #### api